-ORIGINAL SELF—The primary identity representing the original, non-material self, created by God as a singular unit, from which the other identities originate and into which they will all return for complete healing to occur; the part most closely connected to the person’s heart and spirit as well as to the identity center in the brain, thus carrying the strongest sense of identity; may also be referred to as the “Original Person,” “True Self,” “Core Self,” or “Core.”
+ORIGINAL SELF—The primary identity representing the original, non-material self, created by God as a singular unit, which is the ultimate source for the formation of all the other identities and into which they will all return for complete healing to occur; the part most closely connected to the person’s heart and spirit as well as to the identity center in the brain, thus carrying the strongest sense of identity; may also be referred to as the “Original Person,” “True Self,” “Core Self,” or “Core.”

 PERPETRATOR—A person who abuses another person.

 PERPETRATOR-CONNECTED PRIMARY—A primary identity who is more strongly connected to the perpetrator(s) and exhibits varying degrees of loyalty to them.